elpepebenitez/trade-dissertation/README.md

 # trade-dissertation

-## This is my first commit for my LSE quantitative dissertation
+## This is my final commit for my LSE quantitative dissertation